 Amends section 121(d) of title 23, U.S. Code necessary because of the new allowance of 15 percent for construction engineering.
-Same as the Senate amendment.

 TRANSPORTATION PLANNING IN CERTAIN AREAS

 Requires an annual public hearing to review the planning process, plans and programs for transportation in urbanized areas as carried out by the section 134 of title 23, U.S. Code planning organizations.